|

 ecowise ball

-Available in four sizes (45, 55, 65, and 75 cm), it can be used for different exercise needs like stretching or pilates.
+They come available in four sizes (45, 55, 65, and 75 cm) and can be used for different exercise needs like stretching or pilates.

-They also offer a no-retail packaging option, allowing us to cut down on unnecessary waste!
+They also offer a no-retail packaging option, which cuts down on unnecessary waste!

 *Keep in mind the reviews on this one aren’t as great as Trideer.
 This is because the material is different than most fitness balls, so the ball will be a little stiffer.
 This is the trade-off with these lower toxic materials.